 Caribbean rock lobster

 Caribbean rock lobster is a denser, clawless cousin of its Atlantic counterpart, best enjoyed grilled to reveal its sweeter flavor.
 To try it for yourself, drive to the little fishing village of Savaneta in southeast Aruba and dine at the Old Man and the Sea, located at the waterfront Aruba Ocean Villas.
-Here, the freshly caught crustacean comes à la vodka style on a bed of penne pasta; it is the restaurant’s signature dish.
-The one overwater table is reserved for villa guests, but you’ll do just as well at a table on the tiki torch–lit beach, where a wandering musician serenades guests with love songs under the stars.
+Here, the freshly caught crustacean comes à la vodka style on a bed of penne pasta.
+The intimate tables in the two overwater palapas are reserved for villa guests, but you’ll do just as well at a table on the tiki torch–lit beach with soft, live music under the stars.

 Cuba-inspired ropa vieja

 Cuban food in Aruba is a result of tough economic times at the turn of the century when Aruban men went to Cuba in search of work.
 Many of them returned with Cuban wives, who brought with them traditional dishes like ropa vieja, featuring shredded beef and strips of colorful vegetables sautéed in a sofrito sauce.
 For a heavenly rendition, head to Cuba’s Cookin’, a lively restaurant in the Renaissance Marketplace in Oranjestad that transports diners to Cuba circa 1959 with traditional dishes and live Latin music.
-In line with current dining trends on the island, Cuba’s Cookin’ also offers an impressive vegan version of ropa vieja, made with tofu instead of braised skirt steak.
+They also offer an impressive vegan menu, including a plant-based version of ropa vieja, made with tofu instead of braised skirt steak.
 Whichever one you order, be sure to accompany it with a hand-crafted mojito.
+They even have a mojito-to-go stand.